Adam Todd Talks to Number 1 Bitcoin Analyst on Betfair TradingView Jacob Canfield

 In a face to face interview, life-long trader Jacob Canfield speaks candidly to Digitex CEO Adam Todd.
 Before jumping into the Digitex project, Jacob asks Adam to speak briefly about his background and introduce new people to himself and his motives behind creating Digitex.

-Adam explains that he started out as a pit trader in the London International Financial Futures & Options Exchange (LIFFE) when he was 19 trading German government bunds.
+Adam explains that he started out as a pit trader in the London International Financial Futures & Options Exchange (LIFFE) when he was 19 Betfair Trading German government bunds.
 He was a very short term scalper, working there for about four years.
-He admits that he had no idea what he was actually trading; it was following the markets and price movements that were key.
+He admits that he had no idea what he was actually Betfair Trading; it was following the markets and price movements that were key.

-Adam and Jacob laugh and agree that was pretty typical of traders.
-Scalpers don’t actually need to know anything about the instruments that they’re trading.
-Jacob says that he’s read a lot of books by pit traders and they said that you could feel the emotion and trade off of it.
-Adam agrees that in some ways it was easier, you couldn’t see the screens, but there was a lot more “elbow trading.”
+Adam and Jacob laugh and agree that was pretty typical of Betfair Traders.
+Scalpers don’t actually need to know anything about the instruments that they’re Betfair Trading.
+Jacob says that he’s read a lot of books by pit Betfair Traders and they said that you could feel the emotion and trade off of it.
+Adam agrees that in some ways it was easier, you couldn’t see the screens, but there was a lot more “elbow Betfair Trading.”

 Let’s Talk Digitex Futures